-Snake appearance alone is enough for some homeowners to request immediate removal.
-For the less ophidiophobic residents, the threat of being bitten or pets/loved ones being bitten, potentially with fatal results, is cause for concern.
+Just seeing a snake is enough for a number of Central Texas homeowners to request immediate snake removal.
+Many Austin residents who aren't afraid of snakes are deterred from handling them by the very real threat of being bitten or pets/family members being bitten.
 All snakes can disrupt homeowners' routines and/or cause damage, however, including:

-- Curling up in warm spots on patios or porches, to regulate their body heat
+- Curling up in warm spots on patios or porches, as a way to regulate their body heat